jjmchew/jjmchew.github.io/LS171/01-initialNotes.md

 #### **FCS**
 - (Frame Check Sequence)
 - the final 4 bytes (32 bits) of an Ethernet frame used for a CRC (cyclic redundancy check).
 The receiving device generates it's own FCS from frame data then compares it to the FCS in the sent data.
 If the 2 don't match, the frame is dropped.
 Ethernet does not implement retransmission functionality - this is left to higher level protocols. [^3]

+#### **Flooding**
+- a P2P approach where messages sent to the network are forwarded by each node until a specified number of network 'hops' have elapsed (see also [P2P](#p2p)) [^40]
+  - this approach was popular in early file-sharing systems (e.g., "who has this file?"); any node which had the file could respond and a connection to that node could be established to retrieve the file

 #### **Flow Control**
 - a mechanism to prevent the sender from overwhelming the receiver with too much data at once [^12]